Proof of Insurance Restitution on a Criminal Case

 Q: What is the process for obtaining proof of insurance coverage?

-A: Defendants should contact their insurance company and request a letter or email that shows the status of the claim related to the property damage.
-This proof should be forwarded to their defense attorney.
+A: Defendants should contact their insurance company and request a letter or email that shows the status of the claim.
+The insurance companies are required by law to provide this information.
+This document should be forwarded to their defense attorney.

 Q: What type of damages are prosecutors concerned with?